ZcashFoundation/frost/rfcs/0001-messages.md

 ## Motivation

 Currently FROST library is complete for 2 round signatures with a dealer/aggregator setup.
-This proposal is only considering that specific features, additions and upgrades will need to be made when DKG is implemented.
+This proposal acknowledges that specific features, additions and upgrades will need to be made when DKG is implemented.

-Assuming all participants have a FROST library available we need to define message structures in a way that data can be exchanged between participants.
+Assuming all participants have a FROST library available, we need to define message structures in a way that data can be exchanged between participants.
 The proposal is a collection of data types so each side can do all the actions needed for a real life situation.

 ## Definitions